Scientific Name

 How to Grow and Care

-Growing Tradescantia is easy, and you will find the plants to be quite resilient.
+Growing Tradescantia is easy, and you will find the plants quite resilient.
 These plants typically grow in moist, well-drained, and acidic (pH 5 to 6) soil.
 Tradescantias do best in partial shade but will do equally well in sunny areas as long as the soil is kept moist.

-You can grow Tradescantia indoors too, as long as suitable conditions are given.
-Provide the plant with either a soilless mix or loam-based potting compost and keep it in bright filtered light.
+You can grow Tradescantia indoors, too, if suitable conditions are given.
+Provide the plant with a soilless mix or loam-based potting compost and keep it in bright filtered light.
 You should also pinch out the growing tips to encourage bushier growth.

 Allow it to spend warm spring and summer days outdoors, if feasible.
-Water moderately during its active growth and apply a balanced liquid fertilizer every four weeks.
+Water moderately during active growth and apply a balanced liquid fertilizer every four weeks.
 Water sparingly in winter.

-These plants like to be kept fairly moist, so water regularly, especially when growing them in containers.
+These plants like to be kept fairly moist, so water regularly, especially when growing in containers.
 Cutting the plants back once flowering has ceased can often promote a second bloom and help prevent re-seeding.
-Cut the stems back about 8 to 12 inches (20 to 30 cm) from the ground.
+Cut the stems about 8 to 12 inches (20 to 30 cm) from the ground.

 See more at How to Grow and Care for Tradescantia.